fullc0de/DraggableGridView/README.md

 ## Install
 I haven't made this project support any dependency manager because this is just for sharing my idea how to create this kind of collection view.
-If you, therefore, would like to use this view on your project, just simply copy `DraggableGridView.swift` and put it to your project.
+If you, therefore, would like to use this view on your project, just simply copy `DraggableGridView.swift` and put it into your project.
 Or you may be able to make a PR for your preferred manager.